gadget-framework/gadget2/docs/userguide.md

 inverse Hessian matrix, which will lead to a better approximation of the minimum value.

+\bigskip
-From an initial starting point, the gradient of the function is calculated and then the algorithm uses this information to calculate the best direction to perform a linesearch for a point that is ”sufficiently better”.
-The linesearch that is used in Gadget to look for a better point in this direction is the ”Armijo” linesearch.
+From an initial starting point, the gradient of the function is calculated and then the algorithm uses this information to calculate the best direction to perform a linesearch for a point that is "sufficiently better".
+The linesearch that is used in Gadget to look for a better point in this direction is the "Armijo" linesearch.
 The algorithm will then adjust the current estimate of the inverse Hessian matrix, and restart from this new point.
 If a better point cannot be found, then the inverse Hessian matrix is reset and the algorithm restarts from the last accepted point.

+\bigskip
 For a point at a stable minimum, the magnitude of the gradient vector will be zero, since there is no direction that the algorithm can move in to find a better local point.
 However, finding such a point using an iterative process can take an infinite number of steps, so the algorithm exits when the magnitude of the gradient vector is less than a small number.
-The current point is then accepted as being the ’solution’.
+The current point is then accepted as being the 'solution'.

+\bigskip
-The ”Armijo” linesearch calculates the stepsize that is to be used to move to a point that is ”sufficiently better”, along the search direction vector calculated from the gradient, to be $\beta^n$, where n is the first integer that satisfies the Armijo rule given by inequality [eq:armijo] below:
+The "Armijo" linesearch calculates the stepsize that is to be used to move to a point that is "sufficiently better", along the search direction vector calculated from the gradient, to be $\beta^n$, where n is the first integer that satisfies the Armijo rule given by inequality [\[eq:armijo\]](#eq:armijo){reference-type="ref" reference="eq:armijo"} below:

 $$\label{eq:armijo}
 f(x) - f(x + \beta^{n}d) \geq - \sigma \beta^{n}d \nabla f(x) ^{T}$$

-where:$<\nabla f(x)>$ is the gradient of the function at the current point$<$ d $>$ is the search direction vector
+where: $<\nabla f(x)>$ is the gradient of the function at the current point $<$ d $>$ is the search direction vector

+\bigskip
-In comparison to the other optimising algorithms that are currently implemented in Gadget, BFGS performs a local search, and so it doesn’t cover the wide search area that the Simulated Annealing algorithm can use to look for an optimum.
+In comparison to the other optimising algorithms that are currently implemented in Gadget, BFGS performs a local search, and so it doesn't cover the wide search area that the Simulated Annealing algorithm can use to look for an optimum.
 BFGS will usually take more computer time to find an optimum than the Hooke & Jeeves algorithm, since numerically